 Arbol Euro Consulting Ltd. is instructed to assess the on and off-site trees in regard to the proposed development.
 See section 6.1.2.
-We visited the site on 1st October 2020 to carry out the tree survey.
-We were supplied with a scaled OS Plan and trees were plotted using a long-jump tape measure using key reference points.
+We visited the site on 29/04/2023 to carry out the tree survey.
+We previously visited the site to meet to the developers and advise on trees that may pose a material constraint on proposed development.
+Tree works on third-party encroaching branches was also discussed during this initial tree constraints site visit.
+See section 4.1.2.